dohliam/gdcl/README.md

 * `markup`: _DSL Markup Options_ (Defaults to removing dsl dictionary markup in results; to display markup, comment out this line and uncomment the line `markup = ""`)
 * `markup_replace`: _DSL Markup Replacement String_ (Change this if you want to replace dsl markup with some other string)

+See also the Options section for more details on how to specify some of these as command-line options.

 #### forvo.rb
 Looking up and playing back audio pronunciations from [Forvo](http://forvo.com/) is supported by gdcl using the `forvo.rb` script and mplayer.
 This requires registering for a [Forvo API key](http://api.forvo.com/), which is free for non-commercial educational use.